 - A push campaign is sent to the end user.

 Migrating GCM to FCM for Android

-For Android Push Notification, Google Cloud Manager (GCM) has been depricated in favor of FireBase Cloud Messages (FCM).
+For Android push notification, Google Cloud Manager (GCM) has been deprecated in favor of FireBase Cloud Messages (FCM).
 If you are on GCM, you must migrate to the new system.
 You can migrate an existing GCM client app on Android to Firebase Cloud Messaging (FCM) using the instructions in this guide.
 Before getting started, keep in mind the following:

 - GCM and FCM SDKs cannot co-exist within an application.

 - GCM tokens retrieved via